 Launching the programme in Environmental Studies (ES) at Yale-NUS has been among the most satisfying challenges of my career.
 It ranks up there with framing the curriculum, hiring the faculty, and leading a 100-day around-the-world academic program as Academic Dean for Semester at Sea.
-As a researcher long interested in the design and delivery of interdisciplinary programs around environment (often with a global twist), the opportunity to help build a top ES programme has been a tremendous gift.
+As a researcher long interested in the design and delivery of interdisciplinary programs around environment (often with a global twist), the opportunity to help build a top undergraduate ES programme was a tremendous gift.

 This happy outcome was never certain.
 When the inaugural class matriculated in 2013, then-president of the College Pericles Lewis warned me that 0% (i.e. ‘nil,’ ‘nothing,’ ‘nada,’ goose-eggs’) of the entering students noted environmental studies as a possible major.

-Flash forward four years later.
+Flash forward five years later.
 Because of the inspired teaching and research of my ES-faculty colleagues, 10% of that first class chose environmental studies as their academic home (amazing, given the strength of the many programs from which Yale-NUS students may choose).
-The ES programme continues to attract between 8 – 10% of all YNC students as majors — and we have our fair share of students minoring in ES as well.
+The ES programme continues to attract almost 15% of all YNC students as majors, and a recent internal assessment of major programmes placed ES at the top of the list in terms of student satisfaction and challenge.

 Our students and faculty work together on environmental topics both local and global, drawing upon the natural sciences, social sciences, and humanities.
 Coursework and applied experience expose students to a range of environmental issues from the familiar, such as energy choices and climate change, to the less well-studied, like the rise of consumerism and the impacts of changing settlement patterns.